Lilly7084/TEC-Redshift-Disk-Specification/README.md

   - (Int) Number of entries
   - (TableEntry{Object}[]) For each entry:
     - (Int) Entry index, starting at 0
     - (Object) Entry data

 # Raw disk image data
 The data on the disk image itself consists of the following:
 - (Int) Length of the compressed solution data
 - (Int) 16-bit [Fletcher's checksum](https://en.wikipedia.org/wiki/Fletcher's_checksum) of the compressed solution data, stored in a 32-bit Int, for some reason
-- (Byte[]) Compressed solution data
+- (Byte[]) Compressed solution data, using the Zlib compression algorithm
 - Any data you might find after this point is irrelevant garbage data.
 Just don't use it - If you're reading the disk in real time, you should just stop at this point.

-The solution data is compressed using Zlib / DEFLATE, to save disk space.

 # Decompressed image data
 As mentioned at the start, the decompressed image data is just a .SOLUTION file.
-I'd imagine that, since Zachtronics already made a file format just to hold user code, they decided to not make **another** format just to load onto the disks, and instead just loaded a compressed copy of a .SOLUTION file onto the disk.
+I'd imagine that, since Zachtronics already made a file format to hold level solutions, they decided to not make **another** format just to load onto the disks, and instead used a readily-available compression algorithm on the existing format.

 The .SOLUTION file format consists of a **header** and one or more **agents**, stuck together with no delimiters or padding.

-**Note**: Due to a recent discovery (see `HeaderBreakdown.txt`) regarding the headers of these files, I've been forced to revise the *Data types* and *Header data* sections.
+**Note**: Due to a discovery (see `HeaderBreakdown.txt`) regarding the headers of these files, I've been forced to revise the *Data types* and *Header data* sections.

 ## Header data
 - (Int) Unknown purpose - Most likely used as file magic, always `FE 03 00 00`